Medical Oncology and Hematology 2014: Multidisciplinary Approaches that Improve Coordination of Care

 - Directions to MD Anderson

-- Address the ongoing need for educating practicing physicians about new cancer therapies, current treatment guidelines, and resources available to assist in cancer screening practices.
+- Address the ongoing need for educating practicing physicians about new cancer therapies, current treatment guidelines, and resources available to assist them in their cancer

-- Focus on new advances and groundbreaking scientific discoveries.
+- Focus on new advances within the last year along with other groundbreaking scientific discoveries.

-- Raise awareness and knowledge about optimal use of new therapies for cancer, screening practices and the transition to survivorship care.
+- Raise awareness and knowledge in optimal use of new

-- Apply current screening guidelines and recommendations to detect cancer in primary care settings early enough for optimal treatment and outcomes (knowledge, competence, performance, patient outcomes)
+- Apply current screening guidelines and recommendations to detect cancer in primary care settings early enough for optimal referral, treatment, and outcomes (knowledge, competence, performance, patient outcomes);

-- Be equipped with an awareness of the cancer care continuum and the place of primary care, as well as the resources available for assisting patients through phases of cancer survivorship (knowledge, competence)
+- Be equipped with an awareness of the cancer care continuum and the place of primary care, as well as the resources available for assisting patients through phases of cancer survivorship (knowledge, competence, performance, patient outcomes);

 - Case Studies